Zach Parise is not ready to make a decision on his future and he is not putting a deadline on when he will.

 The Devils reportedly tried to sign Parise prior to the opening of free agency as he met with New Jersey general manager Lou Lamoriello in Toronto.
 No deal was struck, so Parise became an unrestricted free agent and spent Sunday huddled with his agents fielding offers.
-He returned to Arnott's office Monday, but is scheduled to fly back home to Minnesota.
+He returned to Arnott's office Monday, but was scheduled to fly back home to Minnesota.

-He took Sunday night to sleep on his decision and waited until late in the afternoon Monday to inform the media that he is not ready to commit.
+He took Sunday night to sleep on his decision and waited until late in the afternoon Monday to inform the media he is not ready to commit.